top of page

 Anger outbursts can be scary and challenging to handle at the moment.
 When your teens calm back down, their behavior needs to be addressed.

 Kids need to learn how to express their emotions before reaching adulthood properly.
 Teens who scream at their parents can become adults who yell at their loved ones.
 Kids with anger issues require extra support in learning to manage their anger and communicate clearly.
+It’s important to work with them early on to help manage these behaviors.

 Talking about emotions with your kid can feel awkward, but don’t avoid it.